tylermcginnis/re-base/README.md

 ### Major Changes: ###

 3.x no longer requires you to include the full Firebase SDK in your app.
-This means that you need to include the parts of Firebase SDK you wish to use and handle initialization of the firebase services in your app instead of re-base doing this for you. re-base only requires you pass it the initialized database service .
+This means that you need to include the parts of Firebase SDK you wish to use and handle initialization of the firebase services in your app instead of re-base doing this for you. re-base only requires you pass it the initialized database service.
 This also means that the authentication helpers are deprecated and re-base no longer exposes the firebase services.

 3.x also removes listeners automatically for you on `componentWillUnmount` so you don't have to explicitly call `removeBinding`. `removeBinding` is still available if you need to remove a listener while the component is still mounted.